Natalya Vorozhbyt: Career

+Vorozhbyt's best-known work is Bad Roads (2017), an episodic play written in 2014 about the War in Donbas in Eastern Ukraine.
+Produced over a dozen times around the world, stand-out productions include one at Crow's Theatre in Toronto, Canada, in 2023, about which Broadway World Toronto wrote, "It's fascinating, disturbing stuff with a powerhouse cast, literally unsettling: never completely relaxing into a style or structure," and at the Götesborg Stadsteater in Sweden in 2024, about which Sveriges Television (SVT) wrote, "Bad Roads is among the most urgent things you can see on the Swedish theater scene right now."
+Vorozhbyt directed a film version of the play in 2021 which was the Ukrainian nomination to the Oscar Award process for foreign films.

+In 2023 the Münchner Kammerspiele commissioned Vorozhbyt to write Green Corridors, a play observing various Ukrainians forced into rushed and unwanted exile by the large-scale Russian invasion of 2022.
+About this world premiere in April, one German critic wrote, "Munich has never seen anything like this."
+The play had its Ukrainian premiere in May 2023 at Kyiv's Theater of Playwrights, of which Vorozhbyt is a founding member.

-In February 2022, Vorozhbyt was working on her latest film 'Demons' in Myrhorod and had only four days of production to complete; it is about a relationship between a Russian and Ukrainian, reflecting what she called the 'uneasy' international relations between these nations, when the city she was in came under bombardment during the Russian invasion.
+In February 2022, Vorozhbyt was working on her latest film Demons in Myrhorod and had only four days of production to complete; it is about a relationship between a Russian and Ukrainian, reflecting what she called the 'uneasy' international relations between these nations, when the city she was in came under bombardment during the Russian invasion.
 She was interviewed in a bomb shelter on 25 February 2022, saying that it was 'very important for me to be here' but admitting she may have to leave the country if Russia took over.
-Her interpretation of these events is that it began thirty years ago when Ukraine was being established as an independent country and allowed the Russian influence in Donbas to grow.
-She appealed for international community support for Ukraine.
+Her interpretation of these events is that they began thirty years ago when Ukraine was being established as an independent country and allowed the Russian influence in Donbas to grow.
+She has repeatedly appealed to the international community for support for Ukraine.